Project management isn’t what it used to be. The digital transformation and rise of cloud computing

 Once the wireframes and designs are accepted, the team will conduct a sprint planning meeting where each sprint backlog is made per the client’s directive.

-The team clarifies the scope of project and notes the acceptance criteria for the development stages.
+The team clarifies the scope of

 The rest of the process for Option 2 remains the same as Option 1 of the scrum life cycle.